Chase Sapphire Reserve vs Preferred: Which Card is Right for You?

 There are ways you can get far more out of these points by turning to Chase transfer partners, airline and hotel chains to which you can directly transfer your points.
 And in that respect, these two cards are equal.
 No matter which version you have, points will transfer to Chase’s airline and hotel partners on a 1:1 basis – 1 Chase point gets you 1 airline mile or 1 hotel point.

-But there’s a clear winner when you’re redeeming points directly through Chase.
+There's a clear winner when you're redeeming points directly through Chase.

 Chase Sapphire Reserve

 With the Sapphire Reserve, you can receive up to $100 in credit once every four years to cover the cost of either Global Entry or TSA PreCheck.
+The Sapphire Reserve also offers an application credit for Nexus.

-Membership in both programs lasts for five years, so you’re set with this credit.
-And since Global Entry includes TSA PreCheck, it’s the obvious choice if you plan to do any international travel.
+Membership in these programs lasts for five years, so you're set with this credit.
+And since Global Entry includes TSA PreCheck, it's the obvious choice if you plan to do any international travel.
 See our guide on how to enroll in Global Entry from start to finish.

-Rental Car Insurance Coverage
+Chase Sapphire Preferred vs Sapphire Reserve: Rental Car Insurance Coverage

 Both versions of the Sapphire card offer some of the best car rental coverage you will find from a credit card.